opensearch-project/documentation-website/_search-plugins/search-relevance/index.md

 You cannot save a given comparison for future use, so Compare Search Results is not suitable for systematic testing.
 {: .note}

-## Comparing search results with the OpenSearch Intelligent Ranking plugin
+## Comparing OpenSearch search results with re-ranked results

-The OpenSearch Intelligent Ranking plugin takes search results returned from OpenSearch and processes them using the Amazon Kendra intelligent enterprise search service.
-The Amazon Kendra service leverages semantic search capabilities to re-rank OpenSearch results, considering the context of the OpenSearch query and relevant documents from OpenSearch.
+One use case of Compare Search Results is to compare raw OpenSearch results with the same results processed by a re-ranking application.
+Currently, OpenSearch supports processing search results with the **Kendra Intelligent Ranking for OpenSearch** plugin.
+This plugin takes search results from OpenSearch and applies Kendra’s semantic relevance rankings calculated using vector embeddings and other semantic search techniques.
+For many applications, this gives better result rankings.

-To use the OpenSearch Intelligent Ranking plugin, you must first set up the Amazon Kendra service.
+To use Kendra Intelligent Ranking, you must first set up the Amazon Kendra service.
 To get started, see [Amazon Kendra](https://aws.amazon.com/kendra/).
-For detailed information, including setup instructions, see [Intelligently ranking OpenSearch (self managed) results using Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/opensearch-rerank.html).
+For detailed information, including plugin setup instructions, see [Intelligently ranking OpenSearch (self managed) results using Amazon Kendra](https://docs.aws.amazon.com/kendra/latest/dg/opensearch-rerank.html).

-Once you've set up the OpenSearch Intelligent Ranking plugin, you can compare search results from OpenSearch and Amazon Kendra by entering an OpenSearch query in **Query 1** and an Intelligent Ranking query in **Query 2**.
+Once you've set up Kendra Intelligent Ranking, enter an OpenSearch query in **Query 1** and a query using the Kendra Intelligent Ranking service **Query 2**.
+Then compare search results from OpenSearch and Amazon Kendra.

 ### Example